canvasxyz/teekit/DEPLOY-AZURE.md

 ```

 If you have have specified user/pass authentication, use your password
 instead.
-Or, you may be able to use the gcloud scp:
+Or, you may be able to use the included gcloud `scp` command:

 ```
 gcloud compute scp \